Feddyweddy/New-tab-page/README.md

 This project is a single HTML file (`index.html`) that creates a highly customizable, visually appealing dashboard for your links.
 It reads link data from a `links.json` file and displays them in categorized rows.

+## Running Locally

+To run this project locally, you'll need to serve it through a web server due to CORS restrictions when loading the `links.json` file.

+### Quick Start (Windows)
+1. Ensure Python is installed on your system
+2. Double-click `run.bat` to start a local server
+3. The dashboard will open automatically at `http://localhost:8000`

+### Manual Setup
+1. Open a terminal/command prompt in the project directory
+2. Run: `python -m http.server 8000`
+3. Open your browser and navigate to `http://localhost:8000`

+### Alternative Servers
+You can use any web server of your choice:
+- Node.js: `npx serve .`
+- PHP: `php -S localhost:8000`
+- Live Server (VS Code extension)

 ## Features

 *   **Link Organization**: Group your links into sections (e.g., "Watch", "Work", "Social").